Wednesday, July 02, 2025

 Blog Image: AskTheRabbi.jpg

-However, Horav Shlomo Miller’s Shlit’a opinion is that it should not be done.
+Horav Shlomo Miller’s Shlit’a opinion is that they should be told to follow the traditions of their families

 Blog Image: AskTheRabbi.jpg